feathersjs/docs/guides/basics/_old/starting.md

-# Quick start 🚀
+# Our first Feathers application

 Now that we are [set up](./setup.md) we can create our first Feathers application.
-We'll briefly look at a very basic app and then create a fully featured REST and real-time API with an in-memory database.
-Then we will use that API in the browser.
-Let's create a new folder for the app:
+We'll briefly look at a very basic app and then create a fully featured REST and real-time API with an in-memory datastore and all that in less than 10 minutes!

 ```
 mkdir feathers-basics